-MasterCard began charging a cross border fee on all transactions acquired in the United States that involve a credit card issued outside of the United States.
-For example, if a cardholder uses their Canadian-issued MasterCard to make a purchase from a business in Montana, the business will be assessed a cross border fee.
+Mastercard charges an assessment fee called a “cross border fee” on all transactions acquired in the United States that involve a credit card issued outside of the United States.
+For example, if a cardholder uses their Canadian-issued Mastercard to make a purchase from a business in Michigan, the business will be assessed a cross border fee.

 The cross border assessment fee is one of two volume-based fees that MasterCard charges on transactions involving credit cards issued in another region than where they are acquired.
 The other fee assessed on this type of transaction is MasterCard’s acquirer program support fee.

-The cross border fee is charged to acquirers that ultimately pass the cost to merchants.
+The cross border fee is charged to acquirers, who ultimately pass the cost to businesses.